 About the Author

-Don't forget to check out the rest of the stops.
+Don't forget to check out the rest of the stops on the tour!

-This book was provided for free in exchange for an honest review.
+This e-book was provided free in exchange for an honest review

 About the Author